hoplaahei/hoplaahei.github.io/_posts/2015-05-16-how-i-install-slackware.md

 /usr/share/mkinitrd/mkinitrd_command_generator.sh -r
 ```

-That will output a line with the command to generate the `initrd`, but we also want to add resume support for our swap partition by appending `-h /dev/yourVG/yourSwapLV`, e.g.,:
+That will output a line with the command to generate the `initrd`, but we also want to add resume support for our swap partition by including `-h /dev/yourVG/yourSwapLV`, e.g.,:

 ```
-mkinitrd -c -k 3.10.17 -f xfs -r /dev/slack/root -m usbhid:hid_generic:xfs -h /dev/slack/swap -L -u -o /boot/initrd.gz
+mkinitrd -c -k 3.10.17 -f xfs -r /dev/slack/root -m usb-storage:ehci-hcd:ehci-pci:xfs -h /dev/slack/swap -L -u -o /boot/initrd.gz
 ```

 Copy over the new `initrd` and kernel to the `EFI` partition: